-- 1. What is the impact of gender on the academic performance of learners? - 2.
-What are the causes of poor performance of learners in schools? - 3.
-What strategies are used by schools to improve on the academic performance of both boys and girls?
+- 1) What is the impact of gender on the academic performance of learners? - 2) What are the causes of poor performance of learners in Emining Division, Koibatek District? - 3) What strategies are used by schools to improve on the academic performance of both boys and girls?